Dear Debi: Do I need to follow the design trends? I find it offensive when people call my house “dated.”

 In one home that I styled, the homeowner would purchase the latest trends without considering what she already currently had at home.
 The result was that her house looked like a hodge podge with many different styles, colors and trends throughout each room based on what she liked.
 We went through her house, room by room, and came up with a design plan to help her make her home feel stylish and cohesive.

 At the end of the day, our home is our haven.
 Its where we come home to from a hard day at work.
 Or for those of us working from home, we want to be able to work & relax in a calming peaceful environment and not be stressed out by any malfunctions of our home.
 Creating a home to work, live in and love, should be something we should strive to achieve.
+You should only follow a trend because you love it and it suits your family’s lifestyle and home interior.

 Selling Your House?